What Doesn’t Kill Her

 Chapter 1 HER FATHER’S BURDEN

 It was Katrina’s first visit to Arlington National Cemetery.
 Her father had been there several times – some for official duty as part of an honor guard during the Korean and Vietnam Wars.
 Getting out of the sheltered underground parking, Katrina buttoned up her light jacket.
 Edwin welcomed the fresh air on his face; a contrast to the staleness of the retirement home.
 A spring landscape greeted visitors paying respect to the fallen.
 Blossoms graced the hallowed grounds to herald nature’s renewal.
 Katrina was struck by the symbolism.
 Death was not the finality most people fear.
 She believed death allowed one’s spirit to seek a new existence based on its past life.
 She wondered about her father’s spiritual fate, based on the callousness of his words and actions towards his family.
 Why was it so difficult for him to show kindness?
-Was his military bearing driven so deeply into his core to make being a gentle and caring father unfathomable.
+Was his military bearing driven so deeply into his core to make being a gentle and caring father unfathomable?

 Chapter 2 HER OWN APOLOGY